Thursday, September 8, 2011

 Sea Scallops with White Wine Mushroom Sauce

 This was one of the first recipes I learned to make and memorized.
 It's from a circa-1980's Kansas City cookbook called Restaurant Secrets.
 The recipe is from a local French restaurant called Tatsu's.
 If you like scallops, this is an easy, decadent meal!.
 Make sure to get the larger sea scallops, not the small bay ones.
-My favorite place to get these are from Costco and come in a large frozen bag.
+My favorite scallops are dry-packed scallops from Chef's Fresh Fish, which deliver fresh seafood to your door.

 -12 oz of sea scallops (or about 4 per person)